Telgárt

 Telgárt (Garamfő, called Švermovo in 1948–1990) is a village and municipality in Brezno District, in the Banská Bystrica Region of central Slovakia.

 Etymology

-The name is of German origin: Tiergarten (initially a hunting area).
-In 1948, the village was named after a Czech communist resistance fighter and participant in Slovak National Uprising, Jan Šverma.
-In 1990, the residents of the village returned to the original name claiming that it is still in use and Šverma never fought in Telgárt.
+The name originates from German Tiergarten (initially a hunting area, literally animal-garden).
+This name was adopted into Slovak as Telgárt.
+Between 1948 and 1990, the village was named Švermovo, after a Czech communist resistance fighter and participant in Slovak National Uprising, Jan Šverma.
+The Hungarian name, Garamfő, means "the spring/source of Hron", as the Hron river begins just a few kilometers east of Telgárt.

 History

 In historical records the village was first mentioned in 1326, in 1549 it was referred as Thygart.

 Geography

-The village lies at an altitude of 881 metres and covers an area of 55.974 km^{2}.
-It has population of about 1,531 people.
 The Hron river rises in the cadastral area of the village, under the Kráľova hoľa mountain.